 2023 Manufacturing Grants

-APPLICATION PERIOD NOW OPEN
+ROUND 2 APPLICATION PERIOD IS NOW CLOSED

 The U.S. Economic Development Administration is now providing additional support to FuzeHub’s Manufacturing Grants program, with a focus on projects that benefit start-up companies.
 As a result, at least four awards in this round will be made for projects benefiting start-up companies; of those, at least 2 awards will be made to projects that exclude the purchase of equipment (see Guidelines for details).
 Up to six awards will be made to projects that benefit eligible companies of any stage of maturity, and equipment costs are eligible under those awards.